mrahma04/professional-portfolio-v2.0/README.md

 # Professional Portfolio v2.0 :unicorn::martial_arts_uniform:

 #### This is the source repo for my portfolio site.
-It is built entirely with HTML5 and CSS Flexbox only.
+It is built entirely with HTML5, CSS3 and Flexbox only.
 Check out the live site in the link below where you can find all my projects and contact info for any opportunities/feedback/questions.

 ### To use this Application